Dung-Han-Lee/Pointcloud-based-Row-Detection-using-ShellNet-and-PyTorch/README.md

 ## Pointcloud-based Row Detection for Agriculture Robot
-This repo contains pythonr codes that detects traversible row for agriculture robots
+This repo contains python codes that detects traversible row for agriculture robots
 using [ShellNet](https://arxiv.org/pdf/1908.06295.pdf).
 The model in this repo is a naive pytorch adoption of
+[the authors'
-[the authors' tensorflow release](https://github.com/hkust-vgd/shellnet).
-Note that the very same pipeline
+tensorflow release](https://github.com/hkust-vgd/shellnet).
+Note that the very same pipeline could be used for generic
-could be used for generic object detection, and semantic segmentation, while this work
+object detection, and semantic segmentation, while this work only concerns about
-only concerns about detecting a single row without row switching.
+detecting a single row without row switching.

 The purpose of this work is to enable autonomous, LIDAR-based in-row navigation for
 agriculture robots.
 Specifcially, to address the occassions where GPS are not reliable